Making a cinematic video with any camera is not a dream.

 Here are 13 cinematic fonts favored by Hollywood filmmakers:

 A shortcut to boosting your workflow for adding cinematic captions/subtitles is using tons of fonts and designer-made cinematic titles like the “Lower Thirds”, “Profile”, “Quotes”, and “Search Bars”, “Call out Titles”, etc. in Flexclip.
-Or just upload your favorite fonts and customize the style and animation.
+Or just upload your favorite fonts and Or just upload your favorite fonts and customize the style and text animations, such as such as glitter, typewriter effect, etc.

-Add cinematic fonts and titles to your video by FlexClip
+Add cinematic fonts, titles and text animations to your video by FlexClip.

 9. Create the Cinematic Bar at the Top and the Bottom